shitcorp/Overlay-Networking/README.md

 <img align="center" alt="logo" src="./attachments/headscale_success.png">

-I confirmed that everything is working by running `tailscale status` and all my peers showed up, so I tested pinging them by using `tailscale ping <hostname>`.
+I confirmed that everything worked by running `tailscale status` and all my peers showed up, so I tested pinging them by using `tailscale ping <hostname>`.
 This ping worked and returned a pong from the chosen peer.
 Now I've tried pinging the same peer using the regular `ping` command and the tailscale IP I got from `tailscale status`.
 This ping returned nothing, and there was no ssh communication possible from my laptop to the peer I just pinged with `tailscale ping`.

 ### Netmaker